Documentation Index

 | Path not in allowed list | Add path with --allow, --read, or --write |

-| Sensitive path blocked | These paths cannot be granted (see below) |
+| Sensitive path blocked | Use --bypass-protection with your grant (see below) |

 | Relative path resolved differently | Use absolute paths |